 It should be noted that Harlie was a charter member and the second president of the NH-VT Christmas Tree Association.
 William has served as director, vice president, and president of the association.
 Jay has also served as president and on the Board of Directors.

-Today, Weir Tree Farms has 300 acres in Christmas tree production harvesting 15,000 to 20,000 trees annually.
+Today, Weir Tree Farms has just under 400 acres in Christmas tree production harvesting 15,000 to 20,000 trees annually.
 We are able to grow all of our own planting stock from seed and produce approximately 100,000 excess transplants for sale to other growers and individuals.
 Weir Trees are sold wholesale, mail order and choose and cut.
 Also, in 2011 we purchased a tree spade and are now able to offer live, dug trees up to 8 feet tall.